minego/phnx/README_DC.txt

 Modified both tweet.js files to support additional links to instagram.
 Modified phnx.css to highlight 'Load More Tweets' on tap.
 Modified emoji.js and emoji-dialog-assistant.js and added new V2.0 emojione pngs.
+Modified phnx.css to scale emoji in details toaster a little larger.
+Modified compose.js and phnx.css to have preview of tweet including emoji